awkim2/System-Programming/lovable_linux/final_exam_practice.md

 3. Give an example of kernel generated signal.
 List 2 calls that can a process can use to generate a SIGUSR1.

 4. What signals can be caught or ignored?
+    Most of singals except SIGKILL and SIGSTOP
 5. What signals cannot be caught?
 What is signal disposition?
+    SIGKILL and SIGSTOP.
+The signal disposition is a per-process attribute, and signal disposition is how a process plans on responding to a signal .
 6. Write code that uses sigaction and a signal set to create a SIGALRM handler.

 7. Why is it unsafe to call printf, and malloc inside a signal handler?
+    Printf() or malloc() is not a async-signal-safe function, calling these function inside signal handler is "undefined behavior" also can cause deadlock.
 ## 7. Networking

 1. Explain the purpose of `socket`, `bind`, `listen`, and `accept` functions